ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 A Monte Carlo simulation framework allows for explicit modeling of uncertainty and presents a range of outcomes instead of a single point estimate.
 Separate simulations run thousands of times, each time randomly changing the underlying projection assumptions, and are combined together in an overall distribution of possible enrollment outcomes.
-These outcome ranges inform decision making by both providing a projection point estimate alongside possible alternative outcomes, which offer a quantitative measure of uncertainty in enrollment projections and guide adjustments for external shocks by enabling local experts to choose a projection percentile for further forecasting.
+These outcome ranges support decision-making in two ways: they provide a point estimate (the median) alongside a quantified spread of uncertainty, and they let local experts choose a projection percentile to reflect their knowledge of current conditions or anticipated shocks.

 In addition, the simulations explicitly model student survival, or continued year-to-year enrollment, and new student generation, or new entries into the system, as separate processes, unlike traditional CSR models that combine these into a single grade progression ratio.